 Early in the history of fossil-fuels extraction the energy available in the minerals extracted was high.
-However, as the more-easily extractable minerals are no longer available the emery return over energy invested (EROEI) decreases.
+However, as the more-easily extractable minerals are no longer available the energy return over energy invested (EROEI) decreases.
 Eventually, the EROEI goes to zero, at which point extraction no longer occurs for the purposes of using it for energy.
-Of course, it still will be extracted for its material value until solar materials replace it.
+Of course, it still may be extracted for its material value until solar materials replace it.

 Reference 3 gives the following approximate values for EROEI for world crude oil: